-No, a summer Term Withdrawal is only effective for the current course.
+No, a summer Term Withdrawal is only effective for the current term.
 You will remain enrolled in your Fall courses.

-Can I use my Fall financial aid to pay Summer tuition?
+Can I use my upcoming Fall financial aid to pay Summer tuition?

-No, Summer financial aid is awarded separately and only summer aid can be used to pay for summer tuition.
-For more information regarding summer financial aid visit the Student Financial Services website.
+No, Summer Session financial aid is awarded separately and only summer aid can be used to pay for summer tuition.
+For more information regarding summer financial aid visit the Student Financial Services Summer Session web page.

 For all other questions, please contact the Summer Session office.